Dear readers of ADxS.org, please forgive the disruption.

 • Play on

-• Seek comfort from strange woman (helper belonging to the test) more clearly than securely bound children
+• Child seeks comfort from a strange woman (helper belonging to the test) more clearly than securely attached children

-• Cortisol stress response higher than in securely bound children
+• Cortisol stress response higher than in securely attached children

 • Accelerated heartbeat